-- 2. Clients will not represent their case directly to the committee or individual committee members. - 3.
+- 2. Clients will not represent their case directly to the committee or individual committee members, except in case of an Appeal where a personal representation with the members of the Appeal Committee may be permitted on a specific written request by the issuer (subject to the extant 'Policy for Appeal'). - 3.
 Committee members will immediately report to the Compliance Officer of any attempt by intermediaries, brokers, clients or anyone else to influence the rating by any means that may compromise the unbiased nature of the rating. - 4.
 Committee members will keep themselves aware and updated of the rating criteria and methodologies (and the changes therein) and act in accordance with the same. - 5.
-Committee members will not provide any advance indication of the rating to anyone in any form; they will only take a collective decision through voting. - 6.
-System of Voting and recording of Dissent: - The rating committee decision will be based on the majority vote and in case of a tie, the chairperson will have the casting vote. - Note of dissent if any by any member of the rating committee shall be taken on record. - 7.
+Committee members will not provide any advance indication of the rating to anyone in any form; they will only take a collective decision through voting.

+6. System of Voting and recording of Dissent:

+- The rating committee decision will be based on the majority vote and in case of a tie, the chairperson will have the casting vote. - Note of dissent, if any, by any member of the rating committee shall be taken on record. - 7.
 Committee members will be bound by Acuité's internal Code of Conduct and Non-Disclosure Agreement (for external members) and shall always protect the confidentiality of information obtained from clients, internal analytical notes, discussions / deliberations.